SWastling/musclemap/README.md

     - `phi0`: in phase fat-water phase NIfTI image (TE 4.6 ms at 3 T)
     - `m1`: out-of-phase fat-water magnitude NIfTI image (TE 5.75 ms at 3 T)
     - `phi1`: out-of-phase fat-water phase NIfTI image (TE 5.75 ms at 3 T)
-    - `scanner`: scanner type, chose from `ge` or `siemens`
+    - `scanner`: scanner type, chose from `ge`, `siemens` or `philips`

+_Note: The `scl_slope` and `scl_inter` NIfTI header elements are explicitly ignored.
+For GE data the input phase images should be -3142:3142, for Siemens and Philips data 0:4095.
+Phase images are scaled to radians internally._

+### mtr
-- mtr: calculate magnetisation transfer ratio (MTR) map from MT on and off data.
+Calculate magnetisation transfer ratio (MTR) map from MT on and off data.
 Required source files:
     - `mt_on`: MT on magnitude NIfTI image
     - `mt_off`:  MT off magnitude NIfTI image

+### mtr-b1
-- mtr-b1: calculate magnetisation transfer ratio (MTR) map from MT on and off data with correction for B1 inhomogeneities as described in Sinclair et al. NMR in Biomedicine 2012.
+Calculate magnetisation transfer ratio (MTR) map from MT on and off data with correction for B1 inhomogeneities as described in Sinclair et al. NMR in Biomedicine 2012.
 Required source files:
     - `mt_on`: MT on magnitude NIfTI image